 Owner and Cafeteur Ed Murph likes to put it this way, “We make more than great comfort food; we make great friends and memories.”

 And he should know.
-As a boy growing up in Oak Cliff, Ed used to eat at Norma's Cafe.
+As a boy growing up in Oak Cliff, Ed used to eat at Norma’s Cafe.
 He made some friends, loved the food and created many memories.
-He loved it so much that he bought the place nearly 30 years ago.
-Today, the Norma's Cafe tradition stays the same – just like Ed and so many like him from Dallas remember.
+He loved it so much that he bought the place more than 30 years ago from Norma herself.
+Today, the Norma’s Cafe tradition stays the same – just like Ed and so many like him from Dallas remember.

 Our big, country breakfasts are what packed the house first.
 Fluffy biscuits and creamy gravy.
 Omelets stuffed tighter than a suitcase.
-Hot and hearty pancakes, waffles and sweet rolls.
-And although our breakfasts have won some awards, we like to think people come see us because they love great, homestyle cooking.
+Hot and hearty pancakes, waffles and cinnamon rolls.
+And although our breakfasts have won some awards, we like to think people come see us because they love great, home-style cooking.

-Breakfasts aren't the only thing getting Norma's Cafe noticed.
-Stop by for lunch during work or for dinner with the family for mouth-watering items such as southern-fried catfish, delicious meatloaf, homestyle chicken and dressing, and our famous, Texas chicken fried steak.
-And don't forget to make room for one of our Mile-High Cream Pies™, freshly baked fruit pies and steaming, hot cobbler.
+Breakfasts aren’t the only thing getting Norma’s Cafe noticed.
+Stop by for lunch during work or for dinner with the family for mouth-watering items, such as Southern-Fried Catfish, delicious Meatloaf, home-style Chicken and Dressing, and our famous, Texas Chicken Fried Steak.
+And don’t forget to make room for one of our Mile-High Pies™, freshly baked fruit pies and steaming, hot cobbler.

 We like to consider Norma’s Cafe as the family dining room – scratch cooking that reminds you of home, a friendly touch at the table and a place you leave with good memories (and probably, a takeout bag).

 Norma’s Cafe is the Texas home cooking destination of Dallas.
 Come find out why today.